eritbh/wiz-lighting-experiments/README.md

 - `method` can be set to various things.
 I've only tried out `setPilot` but I know there are plenty more for controlling aspects of the bulb other than the color.
 - `params` contains more details about the request.
 For `setPilot`, it contains info about what color you're setting the bulb to. `r`, `g`, and `b`` are usual RGB LED values, and `w` and `c` are values for the warm white and cool white LEDs.
 Values are 0-255 inclusive.
 I'm pretty sure there's another alternate param you can send here instead of component values to use a preset stored on the bulb.

 I disassembled the bulb.
 It's made up of two boards.
 The one with the LEDs on it has an LED array driver IC labeled SM15133EK.
 I found a datasheet that seems to correspond to it [here](https://www.alldatasheet.com/datasheet-pdf/pdf/1133954/LINKAGE/SM1533E.html), though it's in Chinese.
+The R_IN pin of the IC is connected to ground through a 3.9k ohm resistor.

 The connector block on the LED board has the following connections: